matthewlamdotjs/Chunx/README.md

             set('myGreeting', 'Goodbye World');
         });

-        // computed variables are used in template as normal variables
+        // Computed variables are used in template as normal variables
         // but they are re-calculated when tracked variables change
         // example: 'result' will be re-calculated whenever 'myGreeting' changes computedVar('result', // variable name